 Since privacy is taken so seriously in this law, fines and sanctions are very severe (up to 20 Million Euros or 4% of annual turnover in major big data cases).

-The tips I present here are targeted at entrepreneurs, managers, and small businesses owners.
-For this reason, I’m not stressing on the severity of GDPR fines because these large figures wouldn’t be applicable to you and there is no point scaring you in any way.
+The tips I present here are meant for small businesses owners.
+For this reason, I’m not stressing on the severity of GDPR fines because these large figures wouldn’t be applicable to you and there is no reason for you to panic.

-Just be sensible about it by taking timely reasonable steps to comply with the GDPR regulations and by following these simple tips offered to you here for free.
+Just be sensible about it by taking timely steps necessary to comply with the GDPR regulations and by following these simple tips offered to you here for free.

-That being said, I have to point out that my explanations will not be exhaustive, so don’t just solely count on me, because I can’t cover the wide reach of cases and countries that this law touches in one article.
+That being said, I have to point out that this article will not be exhaustive, so don’t just solely count on me, because I can’t cover the wide reach of cases and countries that this law touches in one blog post.

-You need to do your homework and check your local laws or maybe seek professional legal advice from a privacy lawyer licensed in your state, country or jurisdiction.
+You need to do your research and review your local laws or even seek professional legal advice from a privacy lawyer or GDPR specialist licensed in your state, country or jurisdiction.
 Alternatively, you can purchase the done for your “Website Legal Pages” at a discounted rate to save you time & money (see links below).

-The important thing, though, is not to worry too much about GDPR, but to use it to take positive action towards knowing your clients, maintaining your email list hygiene, being transparent, respecting your stakeholders’ privacy and personal data.
-Being purposeful, mastering your craft, and doing business with integrity.
+The important thing is, though, not to worry too much about GDPR - what you should do is to take positive action towards knowing your clients, maintaining your email list hygiene, being transparent, and respecting your stakeholders’ privacy and personal data being purposeful, mastering your craft, and doing business with integrity.

-Regulators are not out there to get you, neither do they have enough officers to run after every single freelancer, coach, entrepreneur, consultant, or small business owner to check their cookies and freebies.
+Regulators are not out there to get you, neither do they intend to run after every single freelancer, coach, entrepreneur, consultant, or small business owner to check their cookies and freebies.

 This law is meant to ensure the transparency of big data processing companies that use our personal, or in some cases sensitive data, in ways we know nothing about for their marketing and other activities.